Natural Environment KRA

 Water

-The City is accredited as a Gold level Waterwise Council, all our leisure centres are Waterwise accredited, and we have made irrigation efficiency improvements at three of our ovals.
+The City is accredited as a Gold level Waterwise Council and all our leisure centres are Waterwise accredited.
+We have used 90 per cent of our allocated limit from The Department of Water and Environmental Regulation.

 City carbon emissions